Ryan Leaf: Life after football

 In September 2010, he began writing a regular column about Washington State University football for the website Cougfan.com.
 He wrote nine columns that football season and his work attracted a strong following among Washington State fans.
 In December 2010, he signed a contract with Pullman, Washington-based Crimson Oak Publishing to write no fewer than three memoirs.
-Crimson Oak describes its mission as publishing books with themes of "hope, possibility, and determination."
+Crimson Oak describes its mission as publishing books with themes of "hope, possibility, and determination".
 Crimson Oak released Leaf's first book 596 Switch: The Improbable Journey from The Palouse to Pasadena in October 2011.
-The book focuses on the 1997 Washington State football team that made the 1998 Rose Bowl.
+The book, which he co-wrote with fellow Washington State graduate Greg Witter, focuses on the 1997 Washington State football team that made the 1998 Rose Bowl.

 As of April 2018, he was working as a Program Ambassador for Transcend Recovery Community after staying sober the last six years.
 Transcend is a recovery community with nine locations in Houston, New York, and Los Angeles.
 In an interview with Ellen DeGeneres, he stated, "I started a foundation called the Focus Intensity Foundation, what I do is I raise money for scholarships for people who can't afford treatment, mental health treatment."
 In April, he wrote an article for The Players' Tribune titled "Letter to My Younger Self", describing his NFL career and life after its end.

 Leaf also has a radio show and works as a college football analyst on television for the Pac-12 Network.

 On July 14, 2019, Leaf was hired by ESPN as an analyst for the 2019–2020 college football season for games on ESPN2 and ESPNU.
-Leaf worked as an analyst for select weeks of Westwood One's Sunday night Football during the 2021 season.
-He has appeared as analyst in the show NFL overtime on Sky Sports in the UK during the 2021 season.
+Leaf has worked as an analyst for select weeks of Westwood One's Sunday night Football since the 2021 season and as a Sideline Reporter for the NFL Playoffs on Westwood One.

+He has appeared as an analyst in the show NFL overtime on Sky Sports in the UK during the 2021 season.

+Leaf joined The CW broadcast team in 2024 and called Pac-12 games.

 Personal life

 In 2001, Leaf married Nicole Lucia, a Charger cheerleader and daughter of financial radio host Ray Lucia.
 They separated in November 2003 and eventually divorced.
-In 2017 he got engaged to former Georgetown Hoyas volleyball player Anna Kleinsorge.
+In 2017 he was engaged to former Georgetown Hoyas volleyball player Anna Kleinsorge.
+The couple have two children, a daughter and a son.

 His younger brother Brady Leaf played quarterback for the Oregon Ducks football team behind Dennis Dixon from 2003 to 2006.

 In September 2010, the Associated Press reported that Leaf was spending time with his family in Montana.

 In June 2011, he had a benign tumor from his brainstem surgically removed.

-Leaf has connected several times with Peyton Manning, who was the top pick above Leaf in the 1998 draft.
-Manning's family reached out to Leaf during Leaf's imprisonment, and Leaf texted congratulations when Manning's statue was unveiled at Lucas Oil Stadium.
+On April 1, 2012, Leaf attempted suicide and slit his wrists.